GermainZ/Taskerbot/README.rst

   Note that this is case sensitive, so make sure it's the same as what's in the configuration file (see `Configuration file`_).

-Only comments made by/mails sent by the subreddit's moderators are checked.
+Only moderator reports and comments made by/mails sent by the subreddit's moderators are checked.

+PS.
+Reddit silently ignores reports on removed posts, so Taskerbot won't see those.

 Setup
 =====